Learning About Border Collies

 A collection of resources for people sharing their lives with collies and working sheepdogs

-Individualised coaching to develop your skills and those of your sheepdog. £280
+A practical course with individualised coaching to develop your skills and those of your sheepdog.

 Learning About Border Collies

-Learn how to bring a good quality of life in your companion, enjoy games designed specifically for collies and understand their quirks…… £36
+Learn how to bring a good quality of life to your companion, enjoy games designed specifically for collies and understand their quirks and special needs …

 Behaviours can go out of balance